Molly Rhone: Netball career

 Rhone played international games as a member of Jamaican Under-21, Under-23 and senior national netball teams, including the 1975 World Netball Championships in New Zealand, where she was the vice-captain of the Jamaican team.
-She was elected Vice-President of the Jamaica Netball Association (JNA) in 1991, and was elevated to the office of President in 1993.
+She was elected vice-president of the Jamaica Netball Association (JNA) in 1991, and was elevated to the office of president in 1993.
 From 1999 Rhone served concurrently as vice-president of the International Netball Federation, then called the International Federation of Netball Associations (IFNA).
-In 2003 she was elected President of the IFNA in the same year Jamaica hosted the Netball World Championships, succeeding Sheryl Dawson of Netball New Zealand.
+In 2003 she was elected president of the IFNA in the same year Jamaica hosted the Netball World Championships, succeeding Sheryl Dawson of Netball New Zealand.
 To date, she has been the first and only Jamaican woman to head an international sporting body.
-On July 21, 2019, Rhone stepped down as President of the INF and was succeeded by Liz Nicholl of England Netball.
+On July 21, 2019, Rhone stepped down as president of the INF and was succeeded by Liz Nicholl of England Netball.
 She was also a member of the Jamaica Anti-Doping Commission (JADCO) and the National Olympic Committee.

-Honors and awards
+Honours and awards

 Rhone received her first national honour in 1999 when she was awarded the Order of Distinction, Officer Class.